 The 27-year-old formed part of Italy’s victorious squad at Euro 2020 and has scored 12 goals in 41 appearances at international level, the forward a name who will appeal to any Premier League side in search of firepower.

 Belotti’s powerful frame and renowned work-rate could add a new dimension to the forward lines of interested suitors, with Inter Milan, Arsenal and Spurs all linked in recent weeks for a player who may look to depart Turin in search of elusive silverware.

-Having worked to renew the contracts of Joshua Kimmich and Leon Goretzka, it is perhaps the clearest indication that the Germany international will be leaving the Allianz Arena in the coming months.
+Having worked to renew the contracts of Joshua Kimmich and Leon Goretzka, the lack of progress over Sule’s deal is perhaps the clearest indication that the Germany international will be departing the Allianz Arena in the coming months.

-Sule has made 149 appearances and won 13 trophies since signing for Bayern from Hoffenheim, though the towering 26-year-old could now seek a new challenge and has been long linked with a move to join Chelsea’s contingent of German players.
+Sule has made 155 appearances and won 13 trophies since signing for Bayern from Hoffenheim, though the towering 26-year-old could now seek a new challenge and has been linked with a move to join Chelsea’s contingent of German players.

 Marseille are in danger of losing one of Ligue 1’s brightest prospects next summer, having failed to agree a new contract with promising midfielder Boubacar Kamara.

-The 21-year-old has impressed since emerging from the club’s youth system and has established himself as a central figure in the side, impressing with both his ball retention and ball-winning abilities.
+The 22-year-old has impressed since emerging from the club’s youth system and has established himself as a central figure in the side, impressing with both his ball retention and ball-winning abilities.